micheal-ndoh/project_fibot/README.md

 # `PROJECT FIBOT`

 **Description**

- A GitHub Action in Rust that scans pull request content for numbers, calculates their Fibonacci numbers, and posts a comment with the results.
-The action supports two parameters (e.g., a flag to enable Fibonacci calculation and a threshold limit).
+An action in GitHub written in Rust that scans the text of the pull request for numbers, calculates its Fibonacci number, and proceeds to post a comment with the results.
+The action has two parameters(e.g., a flag to enable Fibonacci calculation and a threshold limit).

 ## **Objectives / Milestiones / Key points**

 > Here a the objectives and milestones that are covered in this projects

-### Step 1: Printing and confirming from logs
+### Step 1.
+Printing and confirming from logs

-- A Rust program that prints "Hello, world!" when executed.
+- A Rust program that prints “Hello, world!” when executed.

-  - A GitHub workflow that run the "Hello, world!" program and output in the action logs.
+  - A GitHub workflow that runs the “Hello, world!” program and outputs in the action logs.

-  - A minimal working GitHub Action written in Rust that is successfully running on GitHub.
+  - A minimum working GitHub Action written in Rust that is running on GitHub correctly.

 ### Step 2: Workflows

-- A action.yml workflow file that accepts two parameters `enable_fib` and `max_threshold` and also implements input parsing in the rust code.
+- An action.yml workflow file that implements input parsing both on the rust side and on the action side and accepts parameters `enable_fib` and `max_threshold`.
-  - A demonstration (via logs or test cases) that the parameters are correctly used and validated
-  - A action that correctly recieves and processes inputs from the Github workflow

 ### Step 3: Fibonacci function

-- A function that parses a sample string (from the pull request content) and extracts numerical values
-- A fibonacci function in rust with tests covering edge cases and efficiency
+- A rust basic level function with sample edge cases to test invoke the fibonacci function.

-- Should have core logic of both number extraction and fibonacci calculation withh test cases that confirms their functionalities
+- Will have the main parts of extracting numbers and calling the fibonacci function embedded within the core logic.

 ### Step 4: Github API